Reformation and Independency

 Of course, many of those who grew wealthy through commerce and industry were heartless expoliters of the poor.
 However, some of those who made large fortunes were inspired to put their money to good use.
-The Spicer family is one such, and there are churches and social enterprisesstill today which owe their foundation to charitable giving.
-As the churches followed colonial expansion out into the world, a great missionary movement developed, often misguided, but also carrying ideals of equality and justice, and modern techniques in kedicine and education along with the gospel.
+The Spicer family is one such, and there are churches and social enterprises still today which owe their foundation to charitable giving.
+As the churches followed colonial expansion out into the world, a great missionary movement developed, often misguided, but also carrying ideals of equality and justice, and modern techniques in medicine and education along with the Gospel.
 The International Congregational Council and London MIssionary Society are still active globally through the International Congregational Fellowship and Council for World Mission.

 Until the late 19th century it was not possible for dissenters to express their social concerns through mainstream politics, but eventually the way was opened to them through a series of Acts of Parliament, such as the 1832 Great Reform Act.
 Many non-conformists became involved in local or national government, often at the forefront of major radical or reform movements.
 During the 19th and early 20th century there was even a Dissenters Parliamentary Committee.
 In our own time, most politicians express no religious allegiance, though the established church still has an institutional presence in the House of Lords.

 Excluded from the traditional schools and universities, non-conformists developed independency of thought.
 As part of the Reformation, one of the driving forces was the accessibility of printed material; Bibles, for the first time in English; popular tracts and learned treatises; and hymns, which carried the teheology of the Reformation into public worship.